Incidents in the Life of Madame Blavatsky: Childhood

 Helena told her biographer about a strange event that happened to her in early childhood.
 She wanted to get a better look at a portrait hanging high on the wall.
-She made up a pyramid out of two small tables and one chair, and tried to get to the portrait.
+She made a pyramid out of two small tables and one chair, and tried to get to the portrait.
 What happened next, she does not know, because she lost consciousness at the moment when her building swayed and began to crumble.
-When she regained consciousness, she saw herself completely intact on the floor, and tables and chair were again in their usual places.
+When she regained consciousness, she saw herself completely intact on the floor, and the tables and chair were again in their usual places.
 Nevertheless, "the mark of her small hand remained imprinted on the dusty wall high up beside the picture."

 The author tells about another case where Helena miraculously survived: "A horse bolted with her — she fell, with her foot entangled in the stirrup, and before the horse was stopped she ought, she thinks, to have been killed outright but for a strange sustaining power she distinctly felt around her, which seemed to hold her up in defiance of gravitation."
 She was then fourteen years old.
 Sinnett informs that, according to her earliest memories, she occasionally saw near herself her protector.
 From early childhood, this form has prevailed in her imagination.
 He was always the same, his features never changed.
 "In after life she met him as a living man, and knew him as though she had been brought up in his presence."
 (Note: Senkevich wrote that after a few years "she will find him in the London crowd, and he will become her Master."
 According to Goodrick-Clarke, "in August 1851 she (Blavatsky) first met with her 'Master'."
 Goodrick-Clarke wrote that "the very concept of the Masters" is the Rosicrucian idea of "invisible and secret adepts, working for the advancement of humanity."
 And Tillett stated: "The concept of Masters or Mahatmas as presented by HPB involved a mixture of western and eastern ideas; she located most of them in India or Tibet.
 Both she and Colonel Olcott claimed to have seen and to be in communication with Masters.
 In Western occultism the idea of 'Supermen' has been found in such schools as... the fraternities established by de Pasqually and de Saint-Martin.")

 A certain seer told about Helena's future:

 "This little lady is quite different from all of you.
 There are great events lying in wait for her in the future.
 I feel sorry in thinking that I will not live to see my predictions of her verified; but they will all come to pass!"